Argentine health minister resigns amid vaccine scandal | Health

-President Alberto Fernández asked Argentina's health minister to resign after a well-known local journalist said he had been given a coronavirus vaccination preferentially after requesting one from the minister, a government official said Saturday.
-The president “instructed his chief of staff to request the resignation of health minister” Ginés González García, who is in charge of the government's COVID-19 strategy, said the official, who was not authorized to release the information and spoke to The Associated Press on condition of anonymity.
-He did not say who would replace González García as health minister.
+President Alberto Fernandez removed Argentina's health minister Friday after a well-known local journalist said he had been given a coronavirus vaccination preferentially after requesting one from the minister.
+The president "instructed his chief of staff to request the resignation of health minister" Gines Gonzalez Garcia, who is in charge of the government's COVID-19 strategy, said a government official, who was not authorized to release the information and spoke to The Associated Press on condition of anonymity.

-Gonzalez Garcia had not spoken publicly about the resignation request, but the official said he was no longer part of the government.
+The firing comes on the heels of reports in recent days that mayors, legislators, activists and people close to political power received vaccine shots despite not being in the priority group of doctors, health personnel and the elderly authorized to receive them.
+In a Twitter post, Gonzalez Garcia said he acceded to the president's request to step down, but insisted he was forced out over a "misunderstanding."
+He said that the "vaccinated people belong to the groups included within the target population of the current campaign."
+Carla Vizzotti, the No. 2 official at the ministry under Gonzalez Garcia, will take over as minister, the state news agency Telam said.

+The stir in Argentina follows an uproar in Peru last week after it was confirmed that more than 400 political officials and other prominent people, including then-President Martín Vizcarra, secretly received doses of the vaccine produced by the Chinese pharmaceutical company Sinopharm before health professionals.

-The scandal erupted when journalist Horacio Verbitsky, whose stories and columns on a website and on the radio are seen as pro-government, said he called the minister to request a vaccinination and González García summoned him to the Health Ministry where he received a Sputnik V vaccine shot Friday.
+Gonzalez Garcia's removal came after journalist Horacio Verbitsky, whose stories and columns on a website and on the radio are seen as pro-government, said he called the minister to request a vaccination and Gonzalez Garcia summoned him to the Health Ministry where he received a Sputnik V vaccine shot Thursday.

-“I decided to get vaccinated.
+"I decided to get vaccinated.
 I started to find out where to do it.
-I called my old friend Ginés González García, whom I have known long before he was a minister,” Verbitsky told a local radio station.
-“I went to the ministry and the team of vaccinators was there.”
-The case is not isolated in Argentina, where in recent days reports have emerged of mayors, legislators, activists and people close to political power receiving the vaccine despite not being in the priority group of doctors, health personnel and the elderly authorized to receive shots.
-Fernández's government has been harshly criticized for Argentina's slow vaccination operation.
+I called my old friend Gines Gonzalez Garcia, whom I have known long before he was a minister," Verbitsky told a local radio station.
+"I went to the ministry and the team of vaccinators was there."
+Fernandez's government has been harshly criticized for Argentina's slow vaccination operation.
 So far, the South American country has received about 1.5 million doses, mostly Sputnik V but also AstraZeneca, insufficient to immunize a population of 40 million.

 Argentina has had 2 million people infected by the coronavirus and 50,857 deaths from COVID-19.